whitecollaralgos/Algoways/docs/strategy.md

 # Strategy Module Documentation

-The Strategy Module is a core component of the OpenAlgo platform that enables users to create, manage, and execute automated trading strategies through webhooks.
+The Strategy Module is a core component of the AlgoWays platform that enables users to create, manage, and execute automated trading strategies through webhooks.
 This document provides a comprehensive overview of the strategy module's features, architecture, and usage.

 ## Overview